ploomber/sql/docs/deploying-your-sql-applications/sample-deployment-pc.md

 The code above creates an interactive map that shows the wind forecast for the next 5 days for the cities in the world.
 Press the Play > button to see the animation.
 Let's save this into a notebook called `app.ipynb`.

-## Create a GitHub repository and initializing Ploomber Cloud deployment
+## Create a GitHub repository and initialize Ploomber Cloud deployment

 Create a GitHub repository and add the Python script and Jupyter notebook to it.
 You can also add a README file to describe your project.